 Information about dual nationality or the prevention of international child abduction can be found on our website.
 For further information about customs regulations, please read our Customs Information page.

-THREATS TO SAFETY AND SECURITY: U.S. citizens contemplating travel to the Philippines should carefully consider the risks to their safety and security while there, including those risks due to terrorism.
+THREATS TO SAFETY AND SECURITY: U.S. citizens contemplating travel to the Philippines should carefully consider the risks to their safety and security while there, including the risk of terrorism.
 The southern island of Mindanao and the Sulu Archipelago are of particular security concern.
 Travelers should defer all travel to the Sulu Archipelago and should exercise extreme caution on the island of Mindanao.
 For further information regarding the continuing threats due to terrorist and insurgent activities in the Philippines, see the Travel Warning for the Philippines.

-Terrorist groups, such as the Abu Sayyaf Group and Jema’ah Islamiyah, as well as groups that have broken away from the more mainstream Moro Islamic Liberation Front or Moro National Liberation Front have carried out bombings resulting in deaths, injuries, and property damage.
-Bombings in the central and western areas of Mindanao have targeted bus terminals, public buildings, public markets, and local festivals.
+Terrorist groups, such as the Abu Sayyaf Group and Jema’ah Islamiyah, as well as groups that have broken away from the more mainstream Moro Islamic Liberation Front, have carried out bombings resulting in deaths, injuries, and property damage; they have also taken hostages.
+The city of Zamboanga suffered widespread devastation in September 2013 during a deadly confrontation between Philippine public security forces and rogue fighters of the Moro National Liberation Front.
+Separately, bombings in central and western areas of Mindanao have targeted bus terminals, public buildings, public markets, and local festivals.
 While those responsible do not appear to have targeted foreigners, travelers should remain vigilant and avoid congregating in public areas.
-Official U.S. Government visitors and Embassy employees must seek special permission for travel to Mindanao or the Sulu Archipelago.
+Official U.S. government visitors and Embassy employees must seek special permission for travel to Mindanao or the Sulu Archipelago.
 When traveling in Mindanao, U.S. official travelers attempt to lower their profile, limit their length of stay, and exercise extreme caution.
 Some foreigners who reside in or visit western and central Mindanao hire their own private security personnel.